varshilmedidhi/Data-analysis-project/README.md

 - **Data Cleaning**: Ensures the dataset is accurate, complete, and ready for analysis.
 - **Exploratory Data Analysis (EDA)**: Identifies trends, patterns, and anomalies in the data.
 - **Statistical Analysis**: Applies descriptive and inferential statistics.
-- **Machine Learning**: Implements models for prediction, classification, and clustering (if applicable).
 - **Data Visualization**: Produces clear and insightful charts and graphs for storytelling.

 ---